neenamaldikar/SilenceIt/README.md

    dead code (method: stopAlarm)in 'SetAlarmService.java' module for this.
 This code does not work as expected.
 It should be fixed and the service should be called from 'OnClickListener stopListener' in 'MainActivity'.

+2. There should be an incon on the top indicating that the service is running in the background.

-2. The application displays toast notifications, when the app changes the phone volume to silent or normal.
+3. The application displays toast notifications, when the app changes the phone volume to silent or normal.
 This can be changed to interactive snooze notification that will allow the user to snooze it.

-3. Provide user with the setting that will allow to change between silent, vibrate and normal for the appointments.
+4. Provide user with the setting that will allow to change between silent, vibrate and normal for the appointments.

 NOTE: The application is still under testing phase so please let me know via email in